Walon-Foundation/business-directory/README.md

 - 🌐 **API-First Design** - RESTful API for third-party integrations
 - 📈 **Business Analytics** - ESG scores, risk assessments, and market coverage data

+> **IMPORTANT DATA NOTICE:** This project currently uses _demo business data_ that was manually created for testing and evaluation purposes and is stored securely in a PostgreSQL database.
+We are actively working with the Government of Sierra Leone to onboard and synchronize **official registry data** in a future release.

 ## 🚀 Quick Start

 ### Prerequisites